xcart/xcart-docs/_pages/kb_en/modules/messages/messages_addon_administrator_experience/using_the_messages_addon_for_order_related_messaging_with_customers.md

 layout: article_with_sidebar
 updated_at: '2018-08-28 19:29 +0400'
 identifier: ref_7KZpxV92
-title: Using the "Messages" addon for order related messaging with customers
+title: Using the "Messages" Addon for Order Related Messaging with Customers
 order: 400
 published: true
 ---